react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 <Slot name="slotName" slotProps={{ name: 'Sara' }} />
 ```

-Plugs receive `children` from their slot.
-This allows composition between multiple plugs from the same slot.
-The second plug can decorate the first:
+Plugs can receive `children` from their slot.
+This allows the plug to act as a decorator.

 ```jsx
 plugin.plug('slotName', ({ children }) => {
   return <MyDecorator>{children}</MyDecorator>;
 });
 ```

+Additionally, when multiple plugs are registered from the same slot they can compose each other.
+The first plug will be `children` for the second plug, the first plug wrapped in the second will be `children` for the third plug, and so on.

 You can also choose _not_ to render `children` in a plug, thereby ignoring the slot's children and replacing all previous plugs.